On fundamental groups of quotient spaces: Abstract

 \section{Abstract}

 In classical covering space theory, a covering map induces an injection of fundamental groups.
-This note reveals a dual property for quotient maps having connected fibers, with applications to orbit spaces of smooth vector fields and leaf spaces in general.
+This paper reveals a dual property for certain quotient maps having connected fibers, with applications to orbit spaces of vector fields and leaf spaces in general.